 The best way to learn about your customers is with a customer profile.

 It’s a breakdown of your dream client.
-Who they are, what they like, what they dislike, and their problem.

 You want to know basic information like name, age, gender, location, education, interests, etc.

 You also need to go a step further and think about them as a friend.
 You’ll be spending a lot of time with them in your business, so get to know them.
 Where do they shop?
 What kind of shows do they like?